 An opportunity to learn about all aspects of general practice.

 A chance to attend any clinics to meet your learning needs in the local community hospital.

-Develop skills in cardiology, endoscopy, general surgery, minor injuries and casualty, colposcopy, minor surgery and palliative care.
+Develop skills in cardiology, endoscopy, general surgery, care of the elderly, minor injuries and casualty, colposcopy, minor surgery and palliative care.

 Out of Hours training for the area is currently based in Brecon and most of the clinical supervisors work in the practice.